obeedgarza1/Recruitment_ML/README.md

 ### Experience Years and Hiring Decision

-Similarly, we explore the relationship between the number of years of experience and the likelihood of being hired.
+Similarly, I explore the relationship between the number of years of experience and the likelihood of being hired.
 Scatter plots and line graphs help visualize this relationship.

 ## Predictive Modeling

 ### Logistic Regression

-We employ a logistic regression model to predict the hiring decision.
+I employ a logistic regression model to predict the hiring decision.
 The logistic regression model is suitable for binary classification problems like this one, where the target variable (Hiring Decision) has two possible outcomes: hired or not hired.

 ### Hyperparameter Tuning

-To optimize the model, we use GridSearchCV to perform hyperparameter tuning.
+To optimize the model, I use GridSearchCV to perform hyperparameter tuning.
 The parameters tuned include the regularization penalty (`'penalty'`: `'l1'`, `'l2'`) and the regularization strength (`'C'`: `[0.01, 0.1, 1, 10, 100]`).